PaceyC/PaceyC.github.io/README.md

 $lightGray: #f2f2f2;
 $texts: #333333;

-@import "jekflix";
+@import "PaceyC";
 ```

 Modify the variables above to change your theme colors.

 ### Site configuration

-Below are some properties you can change in your project `_config.yml`, check the [documentation](https://github.com/thiagorossener/jekflix-template/wiki/settings) for more details.
+Below are some properties you can change in your project `_config.yml`, check the [documentation](https://github.com/thiagorossener/PaceyC-template/wiki/settings) for more details.

 ```
 # Site Settings
-name: Jekflix
+name: PaceyC
-title: Jekflix | A blog theme for Jekyll
+title: PaceyC | A blog theme for Jekyll
-description: Jekflix is a template for Jekyll inspired by Netflix and made by Thiago Rossener.
+description: PaceyC is a template for Jekyll inspired by Netflix and made by Thiago Rossener.
 tags:
   - blog
   - template